Last Updated on by

 We visited Cuba for fun, but as someone who is obsessed with information I couldn’t help but get myself completely involved in learning more about Cuban life.

-During my introduction to Cuba and the city of Havana, whilst backpacking Cuba we encountered many issues, heard things we wished we hadn’t and mostly had to come to terms with things we didn’t like.
-My boyfriend and I would be travelling Cuba for two weeks before moving on to Cancun and spending five weeks in Mexico.
+During my introduction to Cuba and the city of Havana, we encountered many issues, heard things we wished we hadn’t and mostly had to come to terms with things we didn’t like.

 From the second we arrived in Havana we immersed ourselves in the Cuban way of life and soon began to learn some desperately ugly things about the situation in Cuba despite the facade of sunshine and Latin charm.

-Now, I can’t say for sure that Cuba isn’t ready for backpackers but I can say that as a backpacker I definitely wasn’t ready for Cuba and the daily hustle I faced as someone who was looked at as wealthy tourist by all locals.
-If you plan a backpacking trip to Cuba this guide should help you understand the tourist and local relationship in cuba.
-This is my introduction to Cuba.
+Now, I can’t say for sure that Cuba isn’t ready for backpackers but I can say that as a backpacker I definitely wasn’t ready for Cuba.
+The daily hustle I faced as someone who was looked at as wealthy tourist by all locals.

 Immigration can be quite strict but expect this part of your arrival in Cuba to take between 30 minutes to 1 hour – it could be longer depending on how many flights are arriving that day.